Emergency Food Storage For Long Term Power Outages

 Basic Survival Food Storage Principles

-So you want to start building your emergency food storage but don’t know where to start?
+So you want to start building your emergency food stockpile but don’t know where to start?

-There are a few core principles to keep in mind:
+There are a few principles to keep in mind:

 1. Food should be non-perishable.
 Foods include freeze-dried meals, canned goods, dried foods in bulk, or dried meat products like pemmican.
 These food materials can last for the long term, up to decades, if sealed properly, which means you will have food for even the worst-case scenarios.

 2. Consider buying processed food.
-No, it’s not as healthy, but it lasts longer than organic food.
+No, it’s not as healthy.
+But it lasts longer.
 Plus, starvation is even worse for your health than processed foods.
 So you can worry about restoring your health once the crisis ends; until then, focus on surviving day by day.

 3. Store your food supplies somewhere cool and dry.
-A dry basement is ideal and can work, provided you keep the emergency food storage dry, cool, and away from the vermin and the elements.
+A dry basement is ideal and works to keep food storage dry, cool.
+Just make sure it’s protected from vermin and the elements.

 4. Figure out how many calories each family member needs per day.
-Then calculate how much food you need to meet your survival food goals.
+Then calculate how much food you need to meet your goals.

-Including a variety of tastes and textures with your emergency food supplies can help keep spirits up, something that is of vital importance in a disaster situation.
+So include a variety of tastes and textures with your emergency food supplies.

 Canned Tuna